QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 (When there is no uncertainty, an assumption of **rational expectations** simplifies to **perfect foresight**).

-(See {cite}`Sargent77hyper` for a rational expectations version of the model when there is uncertainty)
+(See {cite}`Sargent77hyper` for a rational expectations version of the model in which there is uncertainty)

 Subtracting the demand function at time $t$ from the demand function at $t+1$ gives: